 TransUnion completed its acquisition of Verisk Financial Services.
 Together, our combined capabilities will help us better serve customers through enhanced insights into customer behaviour.
 Read More.

-A fully researched survey of the cards, payments and consumer banking market in Mexico, with insightful commentary backed by deep data.
+A thoroughly researched survey of the cards, payments and consumer banking market in Mexico, with insightful commentary backed by relevant data.

-A new regulatory framework around fintechs is intended to expand the reach of electronic payments and chip away further at the unbanked population, which remains high for the region, despite the authorities' ongoing efforts.
+The report investigates how a new regulatory framework around fintechs is intended to expand the reach of electronic payments and chip away further at the unbanked population, which remains high for the region.

-New entrants remain well-advised to partner with an incumbent bank and/or the larger fintechs.
-Still, the pressure from the authorities for change, together with an e-commerce boom and deep smartphone penetration, make market reshaping and opportunity seem inevitable.
+New entrants in this market are well-advised to partner with an incumbent bank or the larger fintechs.
+The pressure from the Mexican authorities for change, an e-commerce boom, and deep smartphone penetration make market reshaping and opportunity in Mexico seem inevitable.

 Why bank transfers have grown in importance.